LGN520/farreach-public/ycsb-implementation.md

 		* TODO: Fix issue of not overwriting existing statistics in single rotation mode (maybe due to using wrong value of -sr)
 	* TODO: Try in-memory KVS after we have got all results of RocksDB

+- 11.5
+	+ Siyuan
+		* TODO: Implement server part for server-side replay-based recovery
+		* TODO: Use student-T distribution to calculate the error bars of each experiment
+		* TODO: Update exp1 latency, exp2 LOAD/twitter, exp4 dynamic, exp6 skewness, and exp9 bandwidth of evaluation
+		* TODO: Update implementation
+		* TODO: Find the reason why test_server_rotation_p1.sh can sleep 15s after retrieving loading phase files, while test_server_rotation_p2.sh needs 120s and test_dynamic.sh needs 90s

 - 11.4
 	+ Siyuan
 		* Review code for large write_delay_time
 			- (1) WriteOptions.low_pri is false by default -> not due to priority
 			- (2) WriteController.NeedsDelay() is true which limits the rate of all writes -> maybe due to flushing/compaction?
 			- Reason: stop writes due to too many level-0 files
-		* TODO: Implement server-side replay-based recovery
+		* Implement switchos part for server-side replay-based recovery
-		* TODO: Use student-T distribution to calculate the error bars of each experiment
-		* TODO: Update exp1 latency, exp2 LOAD/twitter, exp4 dynamic, exp6 skewness, and exp9 bandwidth of evaluation
-		* TODO: Update implementation
-		* TODO: Find the reason why test_server_rotation_p1.sh can sleep 15s after retrieving loading phase files, while test_server_rotation_p2.sh needs 120s and test_dynamic.sh needs 90s

-- 11.3
-	+ Siyuan
-		* Fix compilations errors of upstream backup
-		* Simply test correcness of upstream backup
-		* Merge into main branch of NetBuffer/ and benchmark/
-		* Survey write-back cache (not related with switch) and update related work
+		* Fix issues in related work
-			- Search some papers first, (e.g., FAST'13, ATC'14, OSDI, and Concordia) for a double-check, and then update them into related work

-- 11.2
-	+ Siyuan
-		* Implement controller part of upstream backup
 	+ HuanCheng
 		* Evaluation
-			* Re-run two numbers of exp1 latency to make a double-check
 			* TODO: Add LOAD in exp2 on different worklads
 				- Add doInsert for PregeneratedWorklad
 				- Still retrieve loading phase files, yet use `./bin/ycsb load` instead of `./bin/ycsb run`
 			* [IMPORTANT] Fix write stalls
-				+ TODO: Sleep between stop and kill to wait for flushing and compaction
+				+ Sleep between stop and kill in scripts to wait for flushing and compaction in loading/transaction phase -> WORK
+					* FUTURE: uncomment close_server in farreach/server.c::transaction_main() to close rocksdb instances asap
-					* TODO: Uncomment sleep in farreach/server_impl.h::close_server() if RocksDB does not wait for completing flush/compaction before close
+					* FUTURE: uncomment sleep in farreach/server_impl.h::close_server() if RocksDB does not wait for completing flush/compaction before close
 					* TODO: Re-run exp4 farreach + hotin to see if we can avoid write stalls
 						- NOTE: as it has limited effect on average thpt, we do not need to re-run experiments without timeouts
+					* TODO: Re-run two numbers of exp1 latency to make a double-check
 			* TODO: Add Twitter Traces for exp2 on different workloads
 				- NOTE: double-check the Twitter Traces of the choosen clusters before experiments
-			* Finish exp4 on dynamic pattern
 			* TODO: Finish exp9 on control plane bandwidth cost vs. different snapshot interrupts for FarReach
 				- TODO: Check tmp_switchos.out, tmp_controller.out, and tmp_controller_bwcost.out -> if encounter any issue in controller/switchos, let Siyuan fix first
 				- TODO: Update calculate_bwcost_helper.py to calculate average globalbwcost and per-server average localbwcost for exp9 on bandwidth cost, and then sums up avg localbwcost of all logical servers and avg globalbwcost (discuss w/ Siyuan first)